-The expression "prime motor" was coined by Saint Thomas Aquinas, who used it to refer to the origin of all causes.
-We use it to refer to FOAL's ultimate cause, its constant and tireless work, which has managed to involve thousands of people who have made a gesture, a dealing, proposed an idea, sorted out a problem, mediated, made donations or who have dedicated themselves to FOAL's cause through their time, economic or material resources.
-None of this would have been possible without that prime motor called ONCE.
+The expression "First Motor" was coined by Saint Thomas Aquinas.
+He used it to refer to the origin of all causes.
+We use it to refer to FOAL's ultimate cause, its constant and tireless work, which has managed to involve thousands of people who have made a gesture, a dealing, proposed an idea, sorted out a problem, mediated, made donations or who have dedicated themselves to FOAL's cause with their time, economic or material resources.
+None of this would have been possible without that First Motor called ONCE.

 The Spanish National Organization of the Blind constitutes a strange entity in itself and an unusual organization from its very origins.
-It was founded on the 13th of December 1938, coinciding with the festivity of Saint Lucia, that signifies "light for the world", and which became thereafter this institution's patron.
+It was founded on the 13th of December of 1938, coinciding with the festivity of Saint Lucia, that signifies "light for the world", and which became thereafter this institution's patron.

-Prior to the creation of ONCE, the situation of blind and partially-sighted people was one of abject misery.
-One only needs to read some literary texts of the time to realise how miserable their reality was.
-However, blind people have always been known for their fighting and self-improving spirit.
-Hence, from 1903 onwards, blind people started to sell these rather unorthodox raffle tickets on the streets and in town and village squares.
+Prior to the creation of ONCE, the situation of blind and partially-sighted people was a situation of complete misery.
+It is sufficient to review some literary texts of that time to realise how miserable their reality was.
+However, blind people have always been characterised for their fighting and self-improving spirit.
+Hence, from 1903 onwards, blind people started to sell raffle tickets on the streets and in little and unorthodox squares.

-This formula, which was initiated in Alicante, spread to the rest of Spain quickly.
-By 1930, these raffle tickets of the blind were sold in all regions of the country.
-Gradually, blind people were able to organize themselves with the intention of setting up a Spanish Federation of the Blind, which would establish the lottery ticket draw in a more canonical way.
+This formula, which was initiated in Alicante, was extended to the rest of Spain quickly.
+By 1930, these raffle tickets of the blind were sold in all regions within the country.
+Gradually, they were able to organize themselves with the intention of setting up a Spanish Federation of the Blind, which would establish the lottery ticket draw in a more canonical way.
 This allowed for the sponsoring of different activities and projects to improve the quality of life of blind people in Spain.

-It is certainly peculiar and unheard of that, in the middle of a Civil War, when the nationalist-controlled sector was almost fully defined as the guiding force in the country, they would approve a decree that made official the constitution of the Spanish National Organization of the Blind.
+It is certainly peculiar and unheard of that, in the middle of the Civil War, when the national sector was almost fully defined as the guiding force in the country, they would approve a decree that made official the constitution of the Spanish National Organization of the Blind.

-The rationale behind the creation of ONCE was to provide blind people with an organisation that they themselves could run, and which would establish the coupon as a source of sustenance to compensate for the lack of public assistance blind people were subject to.
+The rationale behind the creation of ONCE was to provide blind people with an entity that could be managed by them, and which would establish the coupon as a source of sustenance that could compensate the lack of public assistance blind people were suffering from.
 For the first time in history, this represented a systematic and organized attempt to claim back their stolen dignity.

 By the 1950s, coupon sales had not only settled in but had consolidated.
-Nevertheless, it was not all success and achievements.
-There were also serious setbacks in the fight to achieve equal rights.
-For example, in 1959, an order from the Ministry for Employment excluded ONCE's workers from social insurance, a fact that did not change until 1991.
-Nothing, however, could prevent this entity from continuing its fight to improve the quality of life of people with disabilities.
-If the path to follow was rocky, it would push on regardless.
+Nevertheless, not all were successes and achievements.
+There were also serious steps back in the fight to achieve equality of rights.
+For example, in 1959, an order from the Ministry for Employment excluded ONCE's workers from social insurances, a fact that did not change until 1991.
+Nothing however could prevent this entity from continuing its fight to improve the quality of life of people with disabilities.
+If the path to follow was rocky, it would walk on anyway.